spiffe/spiffe/standards/STABILITY.md

 maintainers.
 The criterion for promotion is SIG-Spec consensus that its design is sound and ready for trial implementation.

+When implementing a Beta specification, it is recommended that adopters record the revision of the specification that they have implemented.
+A permalink to the document on GitHub or the commit hash is sufficient for this purpose.

+Adopters implementing a Beta specification are encouraged to discuss their experience and raise feedback with SIG-Spec, so that any rough edges can be ironed out before it is promoted to Stable.

-We avoid breaking changes to Beta specifications.
+We avoid making breaking changes to Beta specifications.
 However, the purpose of the Beta phase is to gather experience from real implementations, and that experience may occasionally force a breaking change.

-Where it does, the change should be clearly communicated along with advice on adjusting implementations.
+Where breaking changes must be made, the change should be clearly communicated along with advice on adjusting implementations.
+This should be included within the document itself within an appendix.
-Adopters should expect to track such changes and pin to a specific revision.

-This feedback loop is the point of the Beta phase: we encourage those implementing a Beta specification to discuss their experience and raise feedback with SIG-Spec, so that any rough edges can be ironed out before it is promoted to Stable.

-For this reason, we typically expect implementations of a Beta specification to gate it behind a feature flag (or equivalent opt-in), rather than enabling it by default.
+Due to the potential for breaking changes, we typically expect implementations of a Beta specification to gate it behind a feature flag (or equivalent opt-in), rather than enabling it by default.
 This makes it clear to operators that they are relying on functionality that may still change, and keeps a Beta feature from becoming a de-facto stable one purely by virtue of being widely deployed.

 ### 2.3.
 Stable